tedinski/adtc/README.md

 ## Can I just dump C declarations into ADTC?

 Almost, but usually there are some considerations.
+First, some syntax is slightly more restrictive. (`long const long` is valid C, but ADTC requires `const long long`.
+In general the order is `static inline const void __attribute__`.
+This is conventional, so you'll rarely run afoul of it.

 A common pattern in C is to represent an array with a pointer.
 So you may have to find `type *var` and convert it to `type[] var` to get the ADTC semantics right.

-Additionally, sometimes pointers are meant to be actually nullable, and with ADTC you have to indicate that by wrapping with `Maybe` e.g. `Maybe<struct obj *> var`.
+Additionally, sometimes pointers are meant to be actually nullable, and with ADTC you have to indicate that by wrapping with `Maybe` e.g. `struct obj *? var`.

 ADTC also allows `native struct` declarations that revert to default behaviors for handling arrays and pointers and such, to be perfectly compatible with C.
 Imported types from headers are treated as such automatically.